yi-mei-wang/billboard-automator-server/README.md

 # billboard-automator-server

-Server for a billboard automator built in Python.
-Flask, Peewee and Postgresql are used.
+Back-end server for a billboard automator built in Python.

+Flask framework, Peewee ORM and Postgresql are used.